 One-to-four Family Residential Lending.
 Carver Federal purchases first mortgage loans secured by one-to-four family properties that serve as the primary residence of the owner.
-The Bank did not purchase any one-to-four family loans during fiscal year 2018.
+The Bank did not purchase any one-to-four family loans during fiscal years 2019 and 2018.
 In fiscal 2017, the Bank purchased \$13.9 million of one-to-four family loans.
-Approximately 19.8% of the one-to-four family residential mortgage loans maturing in greater than one year at March 31, 2018 were adjustable rate and approximately 80.2% were fixed-rate.
-One-to-four family residential real estate loans decreased \$11.4 million, or 8.6%, to \$121.2 million at March 31, 2018, compared to \$132.7 million at March 31, 2017.
+Approximately 18.7% of the one-to-four family residential mortgage loans maturing in greater than one year at March 31, 2019 were adjustable rate and approximately 81.3% were fixed-rate.
+One-to-four family residential real estate loans decreased \$12.9 million, or 10.6%, to \$108.4 million at March 31, 2019, compared to \$121.2 million at March 31, 2018.

 Carver Federal's fixed-rate, one-to-four family residential mortgage loans are underwritten in accordance with applicable secondary market underwriting guidelines and requirements for sale.
 From time to time, the Bank has sold such loans to Fannie Mae, the State of New York Mortgage Agency ("SONYMA") and other third parties.
 Loans are generally sold with limited recourse on a servicing retained basis except to SONYMA where the sale is made with servicing released.
 Carver Federal uses a servicing firm to sub-service mortgage loans, whether held in portfolio or sold with servicing retained.
-At March 31, 2018, the Bank, through its sub-servicer, serviced \$21.9 million in loans for FNMA and \$1.2 million for other third parties.
-The Bank has recorded \$181 thousand in related mortgage servicing rights.
+At March 31, 2019, the Bank, through its sub-servicer, serviced \$18.8 million in loans for FNMA and \$561 thousand for other third parties.
+The Bank has recorded \$180 thousand in related mortgage servicing rights.

 The retention of adjustable-rate loans in Carver Federal's portfolio helps reduce Carver Federal's exposure to increases in prevailing market interest rates.
 However, there are credit risks resulting from potential increases in costs to borrowers in the event of upward repricing of adjustable-rate loans.
 It is possible that during periods of rising interest rates, the risk of default on adjustable-rate loans may increase due to increases in interest costs to borrowers.
 Although adjustable-rate loans allow the Bank to increase the sensitivity of its interest-earning assets to changes in interest rates, the extent of this interest rate sensitivity is limited by periodic and lifetime interest rate adjustment limitations.
 Accordingly, there can be no assurance that yields on the Bank's adjustable-rate loans will fully adjust to compensate for increases in the Bank's cost of funds.
-Adjustable-rate loans increase the Bank's exposure to decreases in prevailing market interest rates, although decreases in the Bank's cost of funds would tend to offset this effect.
+Adjustable-rate loans increase the Bank's exposure to decreases in prevailing market interest rates, although decreases in the Bank's cost of funds would tend to offset this effect to an extent.

 The Bank previously originated or purchased a limited amount of subprime loans (which are defined by the Bank as those loans where the borrowers have FICO scores of 660 or less at origination).
-At March 31, 2018, the Bank had \$5.7 million in subprime loans, or 1.2% of its total loan portfolio, of which \$1.3 million are non-performing loans.
+At March 31, 2019, the Bank had \$5.4 million in subprime loans, or 1.3% of its total loan portfolio, of which \$1.6 million are non-performing loans.

 Multifamily Real Estate Lending.
 Traditionally, Carver Federal originates and purchases multifamily loans.
 Multifamily property lending entails additional risks compared to one-to-four family residential lending.
 For example, such loans are dependent on the successful operation of such buildings and can be significantly impacted by supply and demand conditions in the market for multifamily residential units.
-Carver Federal's multifamily real estate loan portfolio increased \$16.1 million, or 18.3%, to \$103.9 million in fiscal 2018, or 21.9% of Carver Federal's total loan portfolio at March 31, 2018.
+Carver Federal's multifamily real estate loan portfolio decreased \$17.7 million, or 17.0%, to \$86.2 million in fiscal 2019, or 20.2% of Carver Federal's total loan portfolio at March 31, 2019.